alexbfree/thesis/src/chapter-7.md

 ### Attribution of Insights

-Many of the details, theories and ideas presented in this chapter arose or were developed through close collaboration, discussion and ideation with other researchers, most noticeably:
+While this thesis is my own original work, some of the specific details, theories and ideas presented in this chapter arose or were developed through close collaboration, discussion and ideation with other researchers, including:

  - Jasmine Cox, Suzanne Clarke, Tim Broom and Alex Ballantyne at BBC R&D;
  - Paul-Olivier Dehaye and Jessica Pidoux at Hestia.ai;